yaolet/mztx06a/README.md

 Raspberry Pi mztx06a LCD library

-I know, most part of the code are messy and un-organised.
+I know, most parts of the code are messy and un-organised.
 Global variables are flying around; quick and dirty hacks everywhere.
 But should you still have interest poking around, here is a brief step-by-step guide

 First make sure your Pi is running in a low-resolution (currently support 640x480, 320x240).
 If you are really new to this Raspberry pi thingy and don't know what to do, I'll give you a pointer, just type